w-ub/TruStretch/README.md

   Resolution you add must already exist as a supported resolution in Windows, your GPU driver, or be a custom resolution you've already created.
   You can verify if a resolution is available by opening Settings > Display and checking the Display Resolution list.

- TruStretch is designed for fast resolution switching without opening Windows Display Settings.
- Launch TruStretch.exe normally to instantly switch between your Default Resolution and your selected Resolution Profile.
- No Windows menus, confirmation screens, or resolution revert prompts.

  Requirements
  ------------------
  • Windows 10/11